-Since life insurance policies are paid out upon a policyholder’s death, they can be an awkward subject.
+Since life insurance policies are paid out upon a policyholder’s death, they can be an awkward subject to navigate.
 But as the beneficiary, it’s important to know where you stand so you receive the funds that were left to you by your loved one.

 How is life insurance paid out to beneficiaries?

 As the beneficiary, you can choose how you want to receive the death benefit.
-Depending on your provider’s flexibility, you may be given the following options:
+Depending on the insurer’s flexibility, you may be given the following options:

 - Lump sum payment.
 This is the simplest payout option and the default on most policies.
 You get a one-time payment from the insurance company.